-Orderers in New York City have two options for the ordering of Medicaid transportation of New York City Medicaid enrollees:
+Orderers in New York City have the following two options for the ordering of Medicaid transportation of New York City Medicaid beneficiaries:

 - 1. Call the eMedNY Call Center at (800) 343-9000.
-Be prepared to provide the following information:

-- Medicaid enrollee CIN (e.g., AB12345C);

-- > Ten-digit National Provider Identifier of the ordering practitioner;

-- Eight-digit Medicaid identification number of the transportation provider (e.g., 00123456);

-- first and last dates of transport;

-- procedure code; and

-- number of round trips requested.

-- 2. Complete the following form:

-- eMedNY 389701 Transportation Prior Approval.
+Be prepared to provide the following information: - Medicaid beneficiary client identification number (e.g., AB12345C); - Eight-digit Medicaid identification number, and/or ten-digit National Provider Identifier, and/or license number of the ordering provider; - Eight-digit Medicaid identification number of the transportation provider (e.g., 00123456); - First and last dates of transport; - Procedure code; and - Number of round trips requested. - 2.
+Complete the following form: - eMedNY 389702 Transportation Prior Approval.